Foreign Languages (FRLN)

 Modern and Classical Languages

-510 Bibliography and Research in Foreign Languages and Literature (3:3:0) Prerequisite: graduate standing, or permission of department.
-Use of basic bibliographical tools and methodologies for scholarly research in French, German, and Spanish.
-Taught in cooperation with university library staff.
+510 Bibliography and Research in Foreign Languages and Literature (3:3:0) Prerequisite: graduate standing or permission of department.
+Use of basic bibliographical tools and methodologies necessary to do scholarly research in French, German, and Spanish.
+Taught in cooperation with the university library staff.
 Conducted in English.

-525 Literary Translation (3:3:0) Prerequisite: graduate standing, or permission of instructor.
+525 Literary Translation (3:3:0) Prerequisite: graduate standing or permission of instructor.
 Advanced work in literary translation.
-Critical approach and analysis of diverse texts such as poetry, drama, essay, and novel excerpts.
+The critical approach to and analysis of diverse literary texts ranging from poetry, drama, and essay to excerpts from novels.

 550, 551 Special Topics (3:3:0) Themes, periods, or genres vary from semester to semester.
-Focuses on topics that incorporate one or more languages taught in department, but instruction is in English.
+Focus is on topics that incorporate one or more of the languages taught in the department, but instruction is in English.
 May be repeated for credit with permission of department.

-565 Theory of Translation (3:3:0) Lectures on nature, function of translating process.
-Evaluates theories of translation with respect to text typology.
-Critiques selected translations from target languages to English and vice versa.
+565 Theory of Translation (3:3:0) Lectures on the nature and function of the translating process.
+Evaluation of theories of translation with respect to text typology.
+Critiques of selected translations from the target languages to -English and vice versa.

-573 Basic Issues in Language Pedagogy (3:3:0) Prerequisites: graduate standing or permission of department, language teaching methods course, and language teaching experience; or permission of instructor.
-Explores major issues controversial in language pedagogy.
-Topics include communicative competence as pedagogical goal, role of explicit grammar teaching, proficiency movement, cultural authenticity, student-centered learning, and technology.
+573 Basic Issues in Language Pedagogy (3:3:0) Prerequisites: graduate standing or permission of department; a language teaching methods course, language teaching exper-ience, or permission of instructor.
+Explores a number of major issues controversial in language pedagogy.
+Topics include communicative competence as a pedagogical goal, the role of explicit grammar teaching, the proficiency movement, cultural authenticity, student-centered learning, and the use of technology.

-600 Workshop in Foreign Languages (1-6:0:0) In-service workshops, tours, and seminars on selected topics in literature, language, bilingualism, culture, methodology.
-May not usually be applied toward MA in modern and classical languages.
+600 Workshop in Foreign Languages (1-6:0:0) -In--service workshops, tours, and seminars dealing with selected topics in literature, language, bilingualism, culture, methodology.
+May not normally be applied -toward the MA in modern and classical languages.

-620 Literary Theory and Criticism (3:3:0) Studies nature of literary work, and analyzes contemporary critical approaches to literature.
+620 Literary Theory and Criticism (3:3:0) Study of the nature of literary work and analysis of contemporary critical approaches to literature.
 May not be taken for credit by students who previously received credit for FRLN 615.